About Us

 A Brief History

-The Progress Theatre was established in 1946 by a young, enthusiastic and futuristic group of Reading people as a voluntary theatre group in Reading to present new and challenging productions.
+Progress Theatre was established in 1946 by a young, enthusiastic and forward-looking group, to present new and challenging theatre productions in Reading.

-The first production was staged in 1947 and for five years performances were in Palmer Hall, West Street.
-The Mildmay Hall in The Mount was found to be available for rent from the Co-operative Society who agreed to its use as a theatre.
-The members together with families and friends, converted it into a working theatre and the first production was in October 1951.
-In 1963/64 after a massive Fund Raising campaign, the Freehold of the building was bought (thanks to a fair selling price from the Co-op).
+The first production was staged in 1947 and for the first five years performances were held in Palmer Hall, West Street.
+The Mildmay Hall, on The Mount, was found to be available for rent from the Co-operative Society, who agreed to its use as a theatre.
+The members, together with families and friends, converted it into a working theatre and the first in-house production was held in October 1951.
+In 1963-64 after a massive fund-raising campaign, the Freehold of the building was bought thanks to a fair price from the Co-op.

-The basis of the present Foyer was built at that time together with other, then modern, facilities.
-With other alterations and extensions over the years, Productions are still staged in the same building: it now seats 95 people and includes Disabled Access .
+The basis of the present foyer was built at that time together with other (then modern) facilities.
+With other alterations and extensions over the years, productions are still staged in the same building.
+It now seats 96 people and includes wheelchair access and a hearing loop.